Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture

-\paragraph{The Multi-Room Task:} This task requires the agent to navigate a series of connected rooms where the agent must open the door in one room in order to proceed to the next room.
-In the final room, there is a green goal square that the agent must reach in order to terminate the episode successfully.
-Note that this is a procedurally generated environment and the floor plan is different each episode.
-We focused on three rooms of size $4 \times 4$ in this study.
+\paragraph{The Multi-Room Task:} This task (max. $60$ steps) requires the agent to navigate a set of connected rooms where it opens a door in one room in order to proceed to the next room.
+In the final room, there is green square that the agent must reach to end the episode successfully.
+This is a procedurally generated environment with a different floor plan per episode -- we focused on $3$ rooms of size $4 \times 4$.

-\paragraph{The Unlocking Task:} In this task, the agent has to open a locked door (in order to successfully exit an episode) by first finding the key that may unlock.
-The key location, the door position, and the agent initial position/orientation are randomly generated each episode.
+\paragraph{The Unlocking Task:} In this task (max. $288$ steps), to successfully exit an episode, the agent must open a locked door by finding the key.
+The key location, door position, and agent initial position/orientation are randomly generated each episode.

-\paragraph{The Door-Key Task:} In this problem, the agent must find a key (the position of which is randomly spawned across episodes) inside a locked room and then pick up the key in order to unlock the door so that it may leave the first room and enter the second one.
-Upon entering the next room, the agent must find the green tile in order to successfully exit (and terminate the episode by reaching the goal state to receive a positive reward).
-For this study, we focus on the $6 \times 6$ room variant of the problem (which offered sufficient complexity to test the agents against).

-\paragraph{The Memory Task:} This problem is posed as a memory test.
-The agent starts in a small room where it sees an object (such as a key or a ball) -- note that we slightly modified the problem to ensure the agent starts the episode looking in the direction of the object.
+\paragraph{The Memory Task:} The agent starts in a small room where it sees an object (such as a key/ball), starting the episode by looking in the direction of the cue object.